Stephen Geoffrey Lipson

-Stephen (Geoffrey) Lipson (born 8 January 1941) is an Israeli-British physicist.
-He is Emeritus Professor of Physics at Technion and lead author of the classic textbook "Optical Physics".
+Stephen (Steve) Geoffrey Lipson (born 8 January 1941) is an Israeli-British physicist.
+He is Emeritus Professor of Physics at Technion and lead author of the textbook "Optical Physics".

 Background

 Lipson was born in Cambridge, England, to Jane Rosenthal and Henry Lipson.
 His father was a pioneer in the field of Crystallography, which exposed Lipson to physics from a young age.
 In 1945 he moved with his parents to Manchester, where he attended Manchester Grammar School and won a physics scholarship from Trinity College, Cambridge.

 At Cambridge, Lipson pursued undergraduate studies in Physics and Mathematics (1958-1961), and a PhD in Physics (1961-1966) at the Cavendish Laboratory under the supervision of Brian Pippard.
 In 1966, he joined Technion, retiring as a full professor in 2009.

-Notable Work
+Research

 During his tenure at the Technion, Lipson held the El-Op Chair of Electro-Optics and conducted research and authored over 240 papers in the fields of low temperature physics and optical physics.
 He also coauthored several textbooks and monographs.

 Lipson's academic work focused on several areas: